DLTK's Fairy Tale Activities

 a nature walk),

-- use yellow tissue paper or crepe paper, cut into 4 or 5 inch strips.
+OR - use yellow tissue paper or crepe paper, cut into 4 or 5 inch strips.
+Twist the strips of it into pieces of straw (just roll/crunch them between your palms, like making snakes out of playdough)

 - OR

-sheet into pieces to fit around your house.
+- use the Straw Template I've provided.
+Just cut the sheet into pieces to fit around your house.

 WOOD HOUSE (three different options of materials):

-- some sort of twigs... use popsicle sticks, toothpicks or real twigs
+- some sort of twigs...
+Use popsicle sticks, toothpicks or real twigs

 from outside (this is also great fun to collect on a nature walk),

-- Roll pieces of paper bag around a straw and tape/glue to make logs
+OR - Roll pieces of paper bag around a straw and tape/glue to make logs or use newspaper to make your logs and then paint them brown.
+For more detailed directions, see the instructions for Abe Lincoln's cabin.

 - OR

-Wood Template I've provided.
-Just cut the sheet
+- use the Wood Template I've provided.
+Just cut the sheet into pieces to fit around your house.

 BRICK HOUSE:

-I had for making the bricks on the brick house was to cut a sponge into
+- Suggestion from Nicole, one of our viewers: One idea I had for making the bricks on the brick house was to cut a sponge into a square and dip it in tempera paint, then sponge the bricks on the milk carton top.

 - Suggestion from Jean, one of our viewers: I have just